jayjaybillings/thesis/docs/_posts/2016-12-19-eclipse-ice.markdown

 simple data reduction, and is generally far more interactive for computational scientists.

-**Managing data** includes moving, copying, storing, sharing or otherwise interacting with data for or from simulations.
-This activity is the most pervasive of all the activities because each of the others requires interacting with data in some way.
-In many cases though, data is still managed its own purposes, without performing a simulation, generating new input, or analysing results.
+**Managing data** includes moving, copying, storing, sharing, or otherwise interacting with data for or from simulations.
+This activity is the most pervasive because each of the other activities requires interacting with data in some way.
+In many cases, though, data is still managed for its own purposes, without performing a simulation, generating new input, or analyzing results.
 Examples include archiving data, packaging data for publications, and updating values manually (often in light of new information from publications).

 **Modifying code** is not typically considered a part of a scientific computing workflow.
-However, modeling and simulation use cases often require users to explicitly modify code before execution, such as with the computational fluid dynamics code Nek5000, \[Nek5000]; or to issue special re-build instructions.
+However, modeling and simulation use cases often require users to explicitly modify code before execution, such as with the computational fluid dynamics code Nek5000, \[Nek5000], or to issue special re-build instructions.
 Many computational scientists consider "their workflow" to be re-running software after modifications for purely exploratory purposes.
-This may be required if the model the author is manipulating can not be configured as part of the input directly but can be easily manipulated by hand.
+This may be required if the model that the author is manipulating cannot be configured directly as part of the input but can be easily manipulated by hand.

 ### Comparison to Other Models

 This model of workflows differs significantly from those of similar efforts in workflow science because it defines workflows in terms of activities.
-Others in the literature define a workflow as a collection of computing processes.
-For example, Yu and Buyya define grid workflows as "a collection of tasks that are processed on distributed resources in a wel-defined order to accomplish a specific goal," \[Yu, 2005].
-Others such as Pizzi et al. subscribe to similar definitions, \[Pizzi, 2015].
+Other workflow models in the literature define a workflow as a collection of computing processes.
+For example, Yu and Buyya define grid workflows as "a collection of tasks that are processed on distributed resources in a well-defined order to accomplish a specific goal," \[Yu, 2005].
+Others, such as Pizzi et al., subscribe to similar definitions, \[Pizzi, 2015].
 This "process" view is acceptable where the workflow is static and does not require additional human input or "human in the loop" behavior after the all the initial human input is provided.
 That is,